 Tabitha Odom, registered dietitian at OdomRD.com recommends always being prepared with shelf stable options in the event of hypoglycemia.
 “One thing I always tell people is to keep packets of gel icing or honey in their glovebox or carry-on incase they get stranded unexpectedly and have a low blood sugar.
 It’s something that stays good forever versus packing food that will spoil.”

 Since you’re not always guaranteed to have a place to wash your hands before testing your blood sugar or injecting medications, Ashley Munro, registered dietitian and certified diabetes educator at AshleyMunroRD.com recommends, “Take wet wipes for cleaning your hands before checking blood sugar.”

 If you’re traveling internationally or even just jumping over a few time zones, there are some additional things to consider:

-Traveling with diabetes: Some surprising tips you may not think about… This is most (but not all) of what I have to pack for my diabetes for a weekend (2 1/2 days) trip.
-Chia bars, CGM change, pump supplies, low BG treatments, insulin, emergency syringes, alcohol swabs, skin tac, emergency long acting insulin, and a glucagon.
+This is most (but not all) of what I have to pack for my diabetes for a weekend (2 1/2 days) trip.
+Energy bars, CGM change, pump supplies, low BG treatments, insulin, emergency syringes, alcohol swabs, skin tac, emergency long acting insulin, and a glucagon.
 Not pictured: even more snacks and low BG treatments, ice packs, an ice chest, and my medical ID.

 Travel often means a big change in routine, usually a good deal more or less activity and meals can often be larger as well.
 Both of these changes can cause large fluctuations in blood sugars.
 Chloe Paddison, registered dietitian at CureativeNutrition.com had these tips: